 The real lesson here is to NEVER accept a bar bet, especially if it involves money.
 Don't accept a "I'll bet you that you can't do X action" unless you already know the loophole abuse to be able to do it, and never, ever accept a "Wanna bet that I can't do X action?" bet because your opponent already has a loophole ready to be abused to succeed.

 The American Music Awards abused a loophole of their own in 2009 — the nominations are based on radio airplay and album sales, and the winners by an online fan vote.
 Thus, Michael Jackson and his album Number Ones got five nominations and ultimately four wins.
 The abuse?
-Number Ones was a Greatest Hits Album released in 2003, and the only reason Jackson got all that airplay and sales was because he had just died, but there's apparently no rule preventing old material from getting nominations.
+Number Ones was a Greatest Hits Album released in 2003 (there was only one new song on it), and the only reason Jackson got all that airplay and sales was because he had just died, but there's apparently no rule preventing old material from getting nominations.
 Complaints that nominating Jackson wasn't fair to artists who had brought out successful new material in the eligibility period and that the AMA's were piggybacking on his death for press and ratings were shouted down by fans saying that the AMA rules were rules and this just proved Jackson's superiority.

 The Burma-Shave company danced very close to this in one of their more famous moments.
 They ran a jingle that said anybody who could send in 900 empty Burma-Shave jars, they would send them to Mars.
 They believed that it was simply impossible, but they didn't count on a supermarket owner getting a town to return their empty jars for him.
 Burma-Shave racked their brains, trying to find a way to get themselves out of this and still save face.
 They mercifully found a small town in Germany named "Moers," which was pronounced like "Mars."
 The grocer was happy he got a free European vacation, Burma-Shave got a ton of good publicity, and everybody went home happy.